Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Discussion

-However, several problems are also presented in this CG model.
-The first one is the nonbonded equilibrium distance.
-Equilibrium distances of this CG model are larger than AA counterpart (Supplementary \autoref{fig:nonbonded_equilibrium_distance_distributions}) and the enlargement of CL2-CL3 nonbonded distance coefficients are determined by RL\autoref{fig:reward_and_statistics}.
-That means the distance coefficients and equilibrium distances do not correspond to well-relaxed AA equilibrium distances or characteristic points of radial distribution function.
-Equilibrium distance in this paper is defined as average minimum distance in this paper.
-Nearly all minimum distances of pairs are from beads of different hydrogen bonding layers, only the minimum distances of CL2-CL3 are from beads in same hydrogen bonding layer.
-Then we infer that, equilibrium distances from inter layer pairs are appropriate estimations of $\sigma$ of LJ potential cause dominant nonbonded interaction is hydrogen bonds in a hydrogen bonding layer.
-And the overall nonbonded distance coefficients enlargement may be influenced by the enlargement of $\sigma_{p23}$ to retain the crystal structure.
-Moreover, the enlargement of $\sigma_{p23}$ may be a unifying of $\sigma$ cause the equilibrium distance of CL2 and CL3 is also the smallest.
-Inter layer frictional sliding may be presented more easily if all $\sigma$ are close with each other.
+NB equilibrium distances are also problematic.
+The equilibrium distances of the CG model were larger than those of their AA counterparts (Figure~\ref{fig:nonbonded_equilibrium_distance_distributions_equilibrium} and Figure~\ref{fig:nonbonded_equilibrium_distance_distributions_stretch}), and the enlargement of the CL2-CL3 NB distance coefficients was determined using RL (Figure~\ref{fig:convergence_and_statistics}).
+This means that the distance coefficients and equilibrium distances do not correspond to the well-relaxed AA equilibrium distances or radial distribution function.
+In this study, the equilibrium distance of a pair was defined as the average minimum distance.
+Nearly all minimum distances of pairs are from beads of nearby HBonding layers; only the minimum distances of CL2-CL3 are from beads within the same HBonding layer.
+Therefore, we infer that the equilibrium distances from nearby HBonding plane pairs are appropriate estimations of $\sigma$ values for the LJ potentials because the dominant NB interactions are HBonds in the HBonding layers.
+An overall enlargement of the NB distance coefficients is assumed to be required by the increased $\sigma_{p23}$ to retain the crystal structure.
+Moreover, the enlargement of $\sigma_{p23}$ may be an assimilation of $\sigma$ because the equilibrium distance between CL2 and CL3 is the smallest.
+The phenomenon of frictional sliding may be presented more easily if all $\sigma$ values are close to each other.
+This also influenced the accuracy of the $\theta_0$ in the HB potential.
+In the first reduction, the distance coefficients between pairs of the same type were artificially constrained to be the same because the laminar structure and coefficients are critical for the CG model.
+To align with the artificial constraints, $\theta_0$ in the HB potential was determined by the ideal model, which was constructed using coordinate offset and was ideally parallel.
+Therefore, the $\theta_0$ is also an approximation without a strong theoretical background.

-Angle and dihedral interaction force constants are also obvious problems.
-CG model with a much lower degree of freedom has to compensate poly stiffness by lowering force constants (Supplementary \autoref{tab:bonded_properties_without_rescale}).
-Former CG model addressing persistence length does not require a precious match (40 nm compared to 10 nm) \cite{goundla2014coarse}, or they choose to estimate the persistence length of a bundle of cellulose chains \cite{glass2012reach} instead of one free chain.
-For other properties involving angle and dihedral like the bending, smaller force constants may cause problems like the lower stress of Bending.